What is customer support?

 • Don’t neglect personalization

-Automation can help your support team provide a better, faster, more accurate service, but it shouldn’t replace personalized support.
+Automation can help your support team provide a better, faster, more accurate service, but it should not replace personalized support.
 When problems are too complex for chatbots and self-service portals to solve, make sure that customers have access to real, thinking human beings.
-Personalization supports automation in other ways as well, allowing businesses to tailor automated responses and suggestions to the specific needs of the customer.
+Personalization supports automation in other ways, allowing businesses to tailor automated responses and suggestions to the customer's specific needs.

 • Report on business wins as well as customer wins

-Raw data and customer-focused metrics don’t always clearly demonstrate the big-picture impact.
-Be sure to look at the overall impact of your customer support strategy, and share those wins with the rest of your organization.
+Raw data and customer-focused metrics do not always clearly demonstrate the big-picture impact.
+Be sure to look at the overall impact of your customer support strategy and share those wins with the rest of your organization.

 • Always be improving

-With every interaction, your support team collects valuable data related to your customer base, your products, and the issues that relate to both.
+With every interaction, your support team collects valuable data related to your customer base, your products, and the issues relevant to both.
 Use this data to inform your support offerings and improve your products.
-As you identify the most common problems, you’ll be able to address those issues company wide.
+Be proactive; anticipate customer needs and offer solutions even before they ask.
+As you identify the most common problems, you will be able to address those issues companywide.

 It may be natural to experience pushback as you realign company focus onto customer support.
 But sometimes big changes are necessary if you want to experience big improvements.
 Help your people commit to improving customer support; difficult changes now can mean significant improvements and gains down the road.